 are counselors and coaches.

-The CHRC may be a North Dakota BCI check, a nationwide FBI check or check of another state or multiple jurisdictions.
+The CHRC and SOR checks are required every 24 months for volunteers and temporary hires for camps and other activities that involve minors.

+The CHRC shall, at a minimum include:

+All names/aliases for the past seven (7) years

+All addresses for the past seven (7) years

+Federal criminal background check using primary source

+County criminal background check using primary source

+Nationwide sex offender registry check

+The SOR list shall be the Nationwide Sex Offender Registry

-6. The CHRC and SOR checks must be completed before beginning employment.
+7. The CHRC and SOR checks must be completed before beginning employment.
 If there is an urgent documented need to start employment within seven working days of selection and prior to the completion of the check, the employee may begin work as scheduled, under proper supervision; however, continued employment is subject to successful completion of the checks.